hekonsek/smolok/documentation.md

 This command ensures that cluster is installed and properly started - components of the cluster that are already started or installed, will be skipped from the process.

+### Submitting job into Spark cluster

+In order to submit jar containing Spark job into the local Spark cluster, put your jar into `/var/smolok/spark/jobs` directory and execute the following command:

+    smolok spark submit my-job.jar